Working allows you to provide for yourself and your family, to help you integrate into society and to meet other people.

 Who should we see?

-You can consult a gynecologist [?].
+You can consult a gynecologist [do action=”tooltips”]A physician who specializes in matters relating to sexuality, reproduction and childbirth. [/do].
 Your general practitioner can refer you to one.

 Throughout Wallonia and Brussels, ONE (Birth and Childhood Office) organizes pre-natal consultations, where you can see a general practitioner, a gynecologist or a midwife, free of charge.